vix993/Blogo/README.md

 In this project, I created a simple next.js app to promote my work and studies.

 You can run it by cloning the repository.
-Running `cd my-blog`,`yarn` then executing the command `yarn dev`.
+Running `cd blogo`, `yarn` then executing the command `yarn dev`.

 You will be able to access the server on localhost:3000 by default.